ccaner37/tech-art-test/README.md

 I want to talk within 2 topics:

 ### Optimization:
-1. For the performance improvemnts, currently the panels such as reward or settings are staying in the scene.
+1. For the performance improvements, currently the panels such as "rate us" or "settings" are staying in the scene.
 They should be a prefab and removed from the scene.
 Instiated when needed, with a class controlling window/popup system.
 2. If specific UI has so many animations I would add it's own "Canvas" component which makes it optimized.
 Because Canvas is reconstructing itself in every change.
 3. We can use "Sprite Atlas" to optimize sprites and reduce batch count.
 4. I believe we don't need both 256x256 and 128x128 versions of the same assets.
 I can make any size within RectTransform "Width" and "Height".
 So I'm not currently deleting to break the scene but normally I would have.